virtual-labs/ph3-lab-mgmt/docs/exp-build-process.md

   - The directory structure is preserved.
   - The file names remain the same and are used for the intended purpose.
-  - Refer to the [[file:~/iiith/vlead/Phase-3-Lab-Template/default-experiment-descriptor.json][default descriptor]] for details.
+  - Refer to the [default descriptor](https://github.com/virtual-labs/ph3-lab-mgmt/blob/master/default-experiment-descriptor.json) for details.

 - failure scenarios
   - The main reason for why the experiment build process fails is